dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 ### IRule-based rule

 Use <xref:Microsoft.AspNetCore.Rewrite.RewriteOptionsExtensions.Add*> to use rule logic in a class that implements the <xref:Microsoft.AspNetCore.Rewrite.IRule> interface. `IRule` provides greater flexibility over using the method-based rule approach.
-Your implementation class may include a constructor that allows you can pass in parameters for the <xref:Microsoft.AspNetCore.Rewrite.IRule.ApplyRule*> method.
+The implementation class may include a constructor that allows passing in parameters for the <xref:Microsoft.AspNetCore.Rewrite.IRule.ApplyRule*> method.

 [!code-csharp[](url-rewriting/samples/6.x/SampleApp/Program.cs?name=snippet_redirect2&highlight=21-22)]

 The values of the parameters in the sample app for the `extension` and the `newPath` are checked to meet several conditions.
-The `extension` must contain a value, and the value must be *.png*, *.jpg*, or *.gif*.
+The `extension` must contain a value, and the value must be `.png`, `.jpg`, or `.gif`.
 If the `newPath` isn't valid, an <xref:System.ArgumentException> is thrown.
-If a request is made for *image.png*, the request is redirected to `/png-images/image.png`.
-If a request is made for *image.jpg*, the request is redirected to `/jpg-images/image.jpg`.
+If a request is made for `image.png`, the request is redirected to `/png-images/image.png`.
+If a request is made for `image.jpg`, the request is redirected to `/jpg-images/image.jpg`.
 The status code is set to `301 - Moved Permanently`, and the `context.Result` is set to stop processing rules and send the response.

 [!code-csharp[](url-rewriting/samples/6.x/SampleApp/RewriteRules.cs?name=snippet_RedirectImageRequests)]